coralproject/talk/README.md

 Refer to the wiki page on [Configuration Loading](https://github.com/coralproject/talk/wiki/Configuration-Loading) for alternative methods of loading configuration during development.

+### Running Migrations

+We have a migration tool that can be run using `bin/cli-migration run`.
+This will detect new migrations available and prompt you to backup your database before proceeding with the migration.
+Migrations are required with major version releases.

 ### Using Trust

 Talk ships with core components we call "Trust".
 This allows Talk to automate certain actions based on previous user behavior.